 Missouri State Parks is closely monitoring the progression of COVID-19 and its effects in Missouri.
 While safety, stewardship and service are all very important to Missouri State Parks, safety is the top priority.
 The latest information from Missouri State Parks on COVID-19 can be found here.
 A full list of temporary closures can be found here.

 With the ancient St. Francois Mountains, the unspoiled natural landscape and the cool waters of the St. Francis River and Big Creek, Sam A. Baker State Park has something for everyone.

 Access to both the river and creek gives anglers the opportunity to hook many varieties of fish and canoeists the chance to float year-round.
 Several miles of hiking, backpacking, bicycling and equestrian trails provide glimpses of the area as the earlier settlers found it.
 Exhibits in the park’s nature center interpret the natural and cultural history of the park.

 Visitors can spend the night in either a rustic cabin or one of two large campgrounds.
 For horse lovers, there is a separate equestrian camp.
 Shaded picnic areas are available for small and large groups.
-If guests prefer to eat indoors, the dining lodge overlooking Big Creek features excellent country cooking.

 At Sam A. Baker State Park, the possibilities are endless and the choice is all yours.